Searching HathiTrust: Old Concepts in a New Context

 As a condition of publication in Partnership, all authors agree to the following terms of licensing/copyright ownership:

-• Authors may enter into separate, additional contractual agreements for the non-exclusive distribution of the published version of the work, with an acknowledgement of its initial publication in Partnership. • Authors are permitted to post their work online in institutional/disciplinary repositories or on their own websites.
+- Authors may enter into separate, additional contractual agreements for the non-exclusive distribution of the published version of the work, with an acknowledgement of its initial publication in Partnership.